mrimrioo00/spatial-audio-lab/README.md

 # spatial-audio-lab
-A laboratory for experimenting with spatial audio, 360 Reality Audio techniques, and immersive sound generation using Python.
+A laboratory for experimenting with spatial audio and immersive sound generation using Python.